sequentech/step/packages/sequent-cli/README.md

 - is-local - If run locally add this flag

 ## Create Voter
+> This can be used to create a new voter for an election event

 Run ```cargo run -- create-voter --election-event-id <ELECTION_EVENT_ID> --first-name <FIRST_NAME> --last-name <LAST_NAME> --username <USERNAME> --email <EMAIL>```

 - Election event id - the election event to be associated with - required*